 \subsection{The degeneration result}

-In this section we prove one of the corollaries of our purity theorem for the Kontsevich--Soibelman cohomological Hall algebra.
-As we have mentioned, the extra equivariant parameters arising from the torus action on $\Mst(\tilde{Q})$ are not considered in the original paper \cite{COHA}, but were introduced in the context of the Kontsevich--Soibelman cohomological Hall algebra in \cite{DRS15} and \cite{YaZh14,YaZh16}.
-In general, for the purposes of geometric representation theory, such extra parameters are of most interest when they provide a geometric deformation of the original algebra, i.e. when they provide a flat family of algebras over $\Spec(\HO_{T}(\pt))\cong \mathfrak{t}$, such that the specialization at the central fibre is our original algebra, which in this case is $\Coha_{\tilde{Q},\tilde{W}}$.
-For $T^{\tau}$ the torus associated to a $\tilde{W}$-admissible grading of $\tilde{Q}$ this is precisely the result we prove in this section.
+The extra equivariant parameters arising from the torus action on $\Mst(\tilde{Q})$ are not considered in the original paper \cite{COHA}, but were introduced, for the particular cohomological Hall algebras we are considering, in \cite{DRS15} and \cite{YaZh14,YaZh16}.
+In general, such extra parameters are of most interest when they provide a geometric deformation of the original algebra, i.e. when they provide a flat family of algebras over $\Spec(\HO_{T})$, such that the specialization at the central fibre is our original algebra, which in this case is $\Coha_{\tilde{Q},\tilde{W}}$.
+For $T^{\tau}$ the torus associated to a $\tilde{W}$-invariant grading of $\tilde{Q}$ this is precisely the result we prove in this section.